iag-geo/geomesa-tools/mac_installer/readme.md

-# WORKS IN PROGRESS - DOESN'T YET WORK: GeoMesa Standalone on Mac
+# GeoMesa Standalone on Mac
 A simplified way to get GeoMesa running standalone on your Mac.

-ETC...

 Contains install scripts and a Python script for loading, converting & querying [GDELT](https://www.gdeltproject.org/) data in S3 using GeoMesa on Spark.